 - Input (X): 2

 - Function: X + 1 -> 2 + 1

 - Output: 3

 Functions, especially ones used for cryptography, can be extremely complex.
-The reason for their complexity is security.

-You do NOT want to be able to figure out the input from the output.
+This is because you do NOT want to be able to figure out the input from the output.
 Why?

 Because some outputs are public and meant to be shared with others (like your address).
 But, your address (an output) is generated from your public key and private key (inputs).
 You do not want someone to be able to figure out your private key from your address.